William-Chapin/Plunder-Mod/README.md

 ## Usage/Download

-Download the mod on the Modrinth website (**currently pending**) and put it in your servers mod folder.
+Download the mod on the Modrinth website (**currently pending, so download from Github releases!!!**) and put it in your servers mod folder.

 To create custom odds for any item, navigate to the `/mods/plunder/odds.json` file.
 To create a custom drop chance, replace the "item" with the Minecraft item ID of your desired item, and replace the chance with your desired drop chance (0.1 being 10%).
 ```json